 Students of the Northeastern University in Boston compared the Netherlands with the US.
 After analyzing all they had learned on their study tour in the Netherlands in 2010 they found the following: “In the 1970’s, the Netherlands and the US had the same traffic fatality rate (fatalities per person).
 Both countries have seen dramatic decreases in traffic fatality rates over the past forty years […].
 However, the Netherlands has put much more emphasis than the US on making their roads inherently safer.
 The result: the Netherlands has reduced its traffic fatality rate to less than half of the US traffic fatality rate; the Netherlands now has a traffic fatality rate that’s only 23% of its 1970 rate, compared to the US whose traffic fatality rate is 54% of its 1970 rate.”

 So the system of Sustainable Safety is undisputedly successful, it is worth to be studied.

 SWOV Factsheets (English, PDF): sustainable safety principles / sustainable safety background

 SWOV Factsheets (Dutch, PDF): duurzaam veilig principes / duurzaam veilig functionaliteit en homogeniteit

 Sustainable Safety Wiki (English) by students of the Northeastern University of Boston

-This post was originally published on the blog ‘A view from the cycle path’ on Monday, 2 January 2012 as part of a double post on sustainable safety vs. strict liability.
+This post, written by me, was originally published on the blog ‘A view from the cycle path’ on Monday, 2 January 2012 as part of a double post on sustainable safety vs. strict liability.
 It was slightly altered so it makes sense on it’s own.
 Since the original comments were about the piece as a whole they are not included here.